ForksTwo/ForksTwo/README.md

 #### Outside the bakery (and inside too)
 I mostly sit outside of the bakery and in most cases you can see me in or somewhere surrounding the bush in this area.

-We're there when we're trying to give out a 'be careful what you say' look and be the most hated players
+We're there when we're trying to give out a 'be careful what you say' look and be the most feared players... like im expecting someone one day to be like 'DONT SAY ANYTHING NEXT TO THE BUSH THEYRE GONNA COPY AND PASTE YOUR CHAT AND KEEP IT AND TORTURE YOU EVERYTIME YOURE HERE' or smething

 The reason why we're there is because it is highly populated which is a hotspot for us to collect chats from players that do some pretty sus things in the SAFE SERVER (but of course we don't only collect in that area)